psychemedia/pentrich-uprising/tellings/50_march_of_the_blanketeers.md

-# March of the Blanketeers

-Notes:

-- march_1817.md

 # The Blanketeers and the Seditious Meetings Bill

 The following is a version of the Blanketeers' story told in the style of a traditional fairy tale, and based on the principle that the story is what's left when the facts have been forgotten.
 I'm not sure whether it works, but I thought I'd give it a go...